 You have been a healthcare marketer for a while.
 You have been writing about your services on various social media platforms, trying paid ads, updating your website, spending a fortune on traditional advertising and attending all kinds of online networking groups.
 Still, your profits are anything but encouraging.
 You have no idea how you are going to pay invoices, salaries and other operational expenses.
 If you are like most healthcare practice owners or marketers, the next-best thing that would come to your mind is to spend more on advertising while hoping this time the results will be different.

 But why do you want to dump more money and energy into promotions, website updates, paid ads, email marketing and networking that is not even showing results?
 Are you hoping you will find the Holy Grail, that secret ingredient of successful healthcare marketing?
-But what exactly is the secret to successful healthcare marketing?
+But what exactly is the secret to successful healthcare marketing strategy?
 Well, it is “Hunting Versus Farming.”

 Think of yourself as a hunter who wakes up every morning, gathers weapons and heads out for the hunt.
 On lucky days, you would come back with a kill and your family gets to enjoy the feast.
 On not-so-good days, your family sleeps hungry.
 You feel tremendous pressure every day to hunt successfully – it is a constant, never-ending battle.